St Marks Church Safeguarding Policy 2023

 · safer recruitment procedures.

 We would emphasize that if there is something that makes anyone feel uneasy, please talk it through with someone, and keep doing so until you feel comfortable.
-Our Church Safeguarding Officer, Vicar, Youth and Children’s Worker and the Diocesan Safeguarding Adviser, will always make themselves available to respond to any safeguarding concerns.
+Our Church Safeguarding Officer, Vicar, and Youth Pastor and the Diocesan Safeguarding Adviser, will always make themselves available to respond to any safeguarding concerns.

 Safeguarding in the Parish of St Mark’s Kensal Rise